ARM-software/psa-api/doc/ext-pqc/api/mlkem.rst

     The |API| treats decapsulation keys as private keys and encapsulation keys as public keys.

-    The key attribute size of an ML-KEM key is specified by the numeric part of the parameter-set identifier defined in `[FIPS203]`.
+    The bit size used in the attributes of an ML-KEM key is specified by the numeric part of the parameter-set identifier defined in `[FIPS203]`.
     The parameter-set identifier refers to the key strength, and not to the actual size of the key.
     The following values for the ``key_bits`` key attribute are used to select a specific ML-KEM parameter set: